 Threat level: Medium

 Although there have been a number of security incidents at the Hajj over the years, the security risk remain medium.
-The main risks for Pilgrims remain health risks and there are a number of advisories in place for those wishing to make the pilgrimage.
+The overall travel advice for the Hajj is that the main risks for Pilgrims remain health risks and there are a number of advisories in place for those wishing to make the pilgrimage.